Billy Squier: Piper and solo career (1975–1980)

 In the mid-1970s, Squier encountered his first real experience with the music industry after striking a record deal with his new band Piper, which went on to release two studio records, Piper and Can't Wait.
 The band was praised by critics: reviewing the self-titled album, Circus magazine touted it as "the greatest debut album ever produced by a US rock band".
 Piper was managed by the same management company as Kiss and opened for them during their 1977 tour, including two nights of a sold-out run at New York's Madison Square Garden.
 Squier served as both main songwriter and frontman of the group.

 Despite receiving considerable success at the local rock scene, Piper broke up.
 Squier signed a solo deal with Capitol Records in 1979 and started working on his solo debut The Tale of the Tape, which was released in spring 1980.
-The album provided him with strong momentum, spending three months on Billboard's album chart, though peaking only at #169.
+The album provided him with strong momentum, spending three months on Billboard's album chart, though peaking only at No. 169.
 Squier's first singles "You Should Be High Love" and "The Big Beat" missed the charts but got moderate radio play nationally.
 Along with Bobby Chouinard, his backing band consisted of Alan St. Jon on keyboards, Cary Sharaf on lead guitar, and Mark Clarke (who previously had short jobs in Uriah Heep and Rainbow) on bass.